-BAKED SPINACH CASSEROLE loaded with cheese and bacon makes a decadent side dish that is easy enough for any night of the week, but special enough for holiday dinners.
-Only x net carbs per serving, too!
+Our Baked Spinach Casserole is loaded with cheese and bacon!
+It makes a decadent side dish that is easy enough for any night of the week, but special enough for holiday dinners.
+Only 3 net carbs per serving, too!

 I have no problem sneaking spinach into salads in my house.
 The kids will eat it just fine without complaint.

-Either way, this baked spinach is a decadent cheesy dish that is easy enough to make any night, but fancy enough for company or even a holiday dinner.
+This baked spinach casserole is a decadent cheesy dish that is easy enough to make any night, but fancy enough for company or even a holiday dinner.
 Love dishes like that!

 I try to eat spinach often, because it is a great source of magnesium and potassium, both of which I have to watch while on a keto diet.